mongoid/mongoid-history/README.md

 *Migrating Userstamp from Previous Versions*

-Since October 2013, Mongoid::History itself no longer supports the userstamp natively.
+Since October 2013 (mongoid-history version 0.4.1 and onwards), Mongoid::History itself no longer supports the userstamp natively.
 In order to migrate, follow the instructions above then run the following command:

 ```